Wacom-Developer/sdk-for-signature-ios/README.md

 Licensing
 ---------

-The Wacom Signature SDK uses the standard Wacom License System provided by the WacomLicensing framework.
+The Wacom Ink SDK for signature uses the standard Wacom License System provided by the WacomLicensing framework.
 License keys (both evaluation and production) can be obtained from the Wacom Developer site at http://developer.wacom.com or from your Wacom account manager.

 Basic Usage
 -----------

-The Wacom Signature SDK for iOS has three main classes: SignatureCapture, SigningView and SignatureObject.
+The Wacom Ink SDK for signature for iOS has three main classes: SignatureCapture, SigningView and SignatureObject.

-Before you call any of the Signature SDK classes, you will need to load your license into the Wacom License System using the `LicenseValidator` class (see 'Licensing' above).
+Before you call any of the SDK classes, you will need to load your license into the Wacom License System using the `LicenseValidator` class (see 'Licensing' above).
 If there are any issues with the license, the validator will return the error state to the NSError object, or throw an exception.
-If you try to use the Signature SDK without loading a license into the validator, or with an invalid license loaded into the validator, then an exception will be thrown.
+If you try to use the SDK without loading a license into the validator, or with an invalid license loaded into the validator, then an exception will be thrown.

 The SignatureCapture class presents the end user with the signature capture window.
 It allows you to define various options related to signature data (e.g. signatory, signature hash type etc.) as well as presentation options such as the ink colour to use when rendering the signature.